codeinfused/Indy-Hud/README.md

 ### File Install

-1. Download the json file from this repo, (right-click this link and "Save link as") [ais_indy_hud][download-url]
+1. Download the json file from this repo, [ais_indy_hud][download-url]
-2. Open the json file in any text editor.
-Select all of the contents (CTRL+A to select all), and then copy (CTRL+C).
+2. Select all of the file's contents (CTRL+A to select all), and then copy (CTRL+C).
-3. In the game, you'll need to place a Programming Board at your factory.
+3. You'll need to place a Programming Board at your factory.
+This should be a fresh board (or re-placed to clear it).
-4. Right-click the programming board, go to "Advanced"
-5. Click "Paste Lua Configuration From Clipboard"
+4. Right-click the programming board, go to "Advanced" > "Paste Lua Configuration From Clipboard"
-6. In build mode, use the Link tool to link your construct's Core to the programming board.
+5. After pasting the json, go into build mode.
+Link your construct's Core to the programming board.

 That's it!
 Run the board now and enjoy.